Zenii Process Flows

 OnboardingWizardcomponent (provider setup via embeddedProvidersSettings, optional channels viaChannelsSettings, then profile fields).
 Next button is in the card header for visibility on long pages. - CLI:

-zenii setupcommand -- interactive flow usingdialoguer(Select, Confirm, Password, Input prompts).
+zenii onboardcommand -- interactive flow usingdialoguer(Select, Confirm, Password, Input prompts).
 Channels step uses Confirm prompt (default: skip). - TUI: 5-step overlay modal (ProviderSelect, ApiKey, ModelSelect, Channels, Profile) with j/k navigation.
 Channels step has Tab to switch between Telegram/Slack/Discord and s to skip.

 Config fields: user_name: Option<String>, user_timezone: Option<String> (IANA format), user_location: Option<String> (human-readable)